 - SM 517 Software Metrics

-- SM 519 Software Acquisition
+- SM 519 Acquisition of Software Intensive Systems

 - SM 521 Software Requirements Engineering

-- SM 523 Software Design Patterns (recommended to be taken after SM 503 is taken)
+- SM 523 Software Design Patterns

 - SM 525 Software Product Line Management